 OSHA Tower Crane Rules for Worker Safety

-OSHA has a multitude of rules that apply to tower cranes in order to safeguard employees on the site.
+OSHA has many rules that apply to tower cranes to safeguard employees on the site.
 The OSHA regulations about tower cranes are found in 29 CFR 1926.1435.

-- The crane operator should not operate the crane during wind speed greater than those specified by the manufacturer.
+- The crane operator should not operate the crane at wind speeds higher than those specified by the manufacturer.
 29 CFR 1926.1435(b)(4)(iii)

 - In assembly/disassembly, the maximum counterweight and/or ballast specified by the manufacturer or registered professional engineer familiar with the equipment must not be exceeded.
 29 CFR 1926.1435(b)(8)(ii).